Many people dream of reducing their own home loan or making some money by subdividing their block.

 Source: Western Australian Land Information Authority – Government of Western Australia

-Jurovich Surveying also offer a complete subdivision management service to ensure that your subdivision will progress in a smooth and timely manner, we can take responsibility for delivering your subdivision from beginning to end.
+Jurovich Surveying also offers a complete subdivision management service to ensure that your subdivision will progress in a smooth and timely manner, we can take responsibility for delivering your subdivision from beginning to end.

 Managing the subdivision process is what we do, we know the process and we know the expected costs and timeframes of every stage, we will work on your behalf to reduce them.